-11. The process for reviewing and adopting a new bylaw is prescribed by the Local Government Act 2002.
-Council's Legal Counsel has been involved in all stages of the review.
+11 The Local Government Act 2002 sets out a detailed process for reviewing bylaws.
+Project planning has taken these requirements into account.
+Council's Legal Counsel have been involved at all stages of the review to ensure compliance with legislative requirements.